our wonderful sponsors

-Currently,we have five generous benefactors - the City of Edmonton, Lafarge, the Alberta Government, the Canadian Governement and the Heritage Festival Foundation.
-While each has committed a significant contribution, there's defintely room for more community-minded corporations and philanthropists to get on board.
-If you feel that this project might be something you or your company would interested in, please send Nora an email for more information on how you can get involved.
+Currently, we have five generous benefactors - the City of Edmonton, Lafarge, the Alberta Government, the Canadian Government and the Heritage Festival Foundation.
+While each has committed a significant contribution, there's definitely room for more community-minded corporations and philanthropists to get on board.
+If you feel that this project might be something you or your company would be interested in, please email us for more information on how you can get involved.

 But what if you are not a big company, nor a philanthropist?